Kennedys trainee recruitment

 Trainees say some of the legal tech is “slow and outdated” adding that, “the lack of legal support staff means that trainees and junior associates spend a lot of time battling technology rather than doing more productive legal work”.
 The case management system is also said to be “not fit for purpose” and “adoption [of legal tech] by different teams varies”, meaning that the less tech-savy supervisors “might ask you to do menial tasks like sorting their diary”.
 Here’s one candid critique: “The tech leaves a bit to be desired in terms of reliability and some juniors don’t get phones, so you are expected to be using your own phone to be contactable when out and about at court etc.”

-Kennedys appears to be making efforts to push for greener practices in the offices, including limiting waste, teaching about environmental impact through seminars and supporting a global environmental charity — as well as designing its new office in Birmingham to be environmentally friendly using recyclable materials and lots of plants as decor!
+By and large, Kennedys is making efforts to push for greener practices in the offices, including limiting waste, teaching about environmental impact through seminars and supporting a global environmental charity — as well as designing its office in Birmingham to be environmentally friendly using recyclable materials and lots of plants as decor.
+Colleagues from Cambridge, Birmingham, London, Newcastle and Sheffield also recently swapped their desks and suits for trowels and hedges to enjoy a day of volunteering gardening in Kettering!

 Deadlines